hrithik73/dukaan-app-clone/README.md

 ## How to Run 🚀

-- Clone the repo `git clone https://github.com/hrithik73/dukaan-app-clone.git`
+- Clone the repo `git clone https://github.com/hrithik73/dukaan-app-clone.git` and do `cd`
 - Install the dependicies `npm install or yarn install`
 - Run it `npm start or expo start`
 - Scan the QR code in expo client app on your phone